DeckOfPandas/too-much-of-a-person/_blog/2018/08/2018-08-09-Sex-Education-A-Wish-List.md

 header_image: "banana.png"
 ---

-*Originally written for The Kings Review Magazine, and reproduced here with permission.*
+*Originally published by* <a href="http://kingsreview.co.uk/articles/sex-education-a-wish-list/" target="new">The Kings Review Magazine</a>*, and reproduced here with permission.*

 <br>